Pollution Prevention & Nature Preservation

 We’re bringing back our vendor and staff guidelines for avoiding spillage and run-off to keep grounds and waters safe from potentially hazardous fluids.

-This year, Ultra will use mulch made from local landscape trimmings to contribute to healthy soil by utilizing only regional organic materials and removing pollution risk.
+Ultra uses mulch made from local landscape trimmings to contribute to healthy soil by utilizing only regional organic materials and removing pollution risk.